heremaps/gluecodium/docs/lime_idl.md

 The sections below use the following notation to describe the LimeIDL syntax:
 * text in **bold** is verbatim, i.e. these are keywords and special characters exactly as they appear in the language.
-* text in *italic* is a placeholder, usually for a user-defined name or some other user-defined sequence (in which case it will be explained specifically each time).
+* text in *italic* is a placeholder, usually for a user-defined name, or some other user-defined sequence (in which case it will be explained specifically each time).
 * `(` and `)` enclose a set of alternatives, with each alternative separated with `|` symbol.
 * `[` and `]` enclose a sequence that is optional, i.e. can be omitted.